Let’s talk about entrepreneurs creating startups. What kind of people are they? What drives them?

 Such people work against all odds.
 They are not afraid to pursue the ideas abandoned by large companies.
 They know where the risk is and still go for it.
 Simply put, these people are in search of something new and have a strong desire to fulfill their true potential.
 Why would they lose interest in their business then?

-People can lose interest in their startup for a number of reasons.
-For example, this business may cease to bring them pleasure or begin to bring more expenses than profits.
+People can lose interest in their startup for several reasons.
+For example, this business may cease to please them or begin to bring more expenses than profits.
 These are quite obvious reasons, clear to everyone.
 But there are cases when people quit their startup for no apparent reason (or at least it seems so).

 Let’s try to figure out why entrepreneurs give up on their businesses in the early stages.